FlamingTempura/zam/README.md

 #### `z-on-*` - Event handler

 Execute an expression when an event happens.
 Event data is available in `$event`.
+View will automatically update after the event (so `view.$()` is not necessary in an event handler).

 ```html
 <input type="button" z-on-click="doSomething($event)">